 The Club is open seven days a week throughout the year.
 We fly everyday the weather permits, and also hold ab-initio training on selected summer evenings.
 The Club operates a modern and well equipped fleet of gliders.
 Details are on our fleet page.

 Situated on the eastern edge of our airfield, the hangars and buildings cluster is dominated by our distinctive round Clubhouse.
 Here you will find our office staff dealing with administration, answering queries and handling members' affairs.
 Our clubhouse also provides our members with overnight accommodation, a cafe and bar, and facilities for briefing, cooking and relaxing.
 Our upstairs clubhouse cafe is also open to the public and serves snacks, beverages and lunchtime meals, while the adjacent lounge provides amazing views to the south and west.
-More details of the extensive facilities available can be found on our facilities page.

 A team effort